clojure/clojure/clojure.markdown

 refer-list => (ns-symbol name-symbols*)

 For each name in name-symbols, adds a mapping from `name` to the var named ns/name to the `*refers*` map of the current namespace.
 The vars must exist.
+Throws an exception if name is already in `*refers*` mapped to a different var.

 <pre><code>
 (refer '(fred-ns ricky lucy ethel)